poeti8/pouria.dev/content/blog/unit-test-express-app-epicly/index.md

 Our goal is to test individual middleware functions (so called **handlers**) to make sure that they respond with the expected output for any given input.

+You can find the full code on [express-unit-test](https://github.com/poeti8/express-unit-test) repo.

 ### Tooling.

 We need a test runner to run our tests.
 I usually pick [Jest](https://jestjs.io), it's good enough for me and works nice with TypeScript.
 However, whatever you choose, it shouldn't really fundamentally change how you write your tests, the concept is the same.